DavidSantos004/JuanGreenGarden/README.md

 ## Usage
-### To use and run the project in a better way we recommend you have installed an IDE such as IntelliJ or VSCODE.
+### To use and run the project in a better way we recommend you have installed an IDE such as IntelliJ or VSCode.

 1. Clone the repository.